 Young people at Kibble knew they wanted to help their fellow young people feel more comfortable in asking for help.
 They were determined to introduce a new way of signposting others to the support available and offer reassurance that the adults surrounding them had the potential to be a listening ear.

 “Our video and booklet will be titled ‘We Are Kibble’ and have a graffiti style and theme.
-It will let young people know where to go to access support and ask for help.”Young person
+It will let young people know where to go to access support and have information about staff.”Young person

 We are expecting the leaflet and video to be adapted for those out with Kibble to help direct more young people to the support available.